 Here are some of the things I do for your child on a daily basis:

-- Take a difficult task and make it seem fun and exciting for my students.
+- Take a difficult task and make it seem fun and exciting.

 - Encourage them to read a more difficult text without making them feel overwhelmed and exhausted by the end.

 - Challenge them to think more deeply about the characters and the problems in the story than they ever thought possible.

 - Give them a math problem and challenge them to find a way to solve it by using all of the strategies that they know, not just one.

 - Offer them opportunities to teach each other how to use those same strategies.

 - Teach them to research and write about a topic that they love; therefore they don’t even recognize it as work.

 Throughout all of this, I am teaching them the skills they need to be successful in my class, and I am also teaching them the skills they need to be ready for future classes.
 I’m not just teaching your child reading, writing, math, science, and social studies.
 My goal is to teach them to truly love learning.

 Your child has plenty of time to find a passion and a strength and decide what they want to do with the rest of their lives.
 They have plenty of time to find an intrinsic motivation and desire to learn more about a certain subject area, in which case they will most likely find ways to challenge themselves.
 I’m confident all of this will happen in part because I’m really confident that I’m good at my job.